-We cross-matched our full \textit{Radio-Likely Prior} catalog (89,562 sources) with the super-deblended catalog using a 0.3 arcsec radius, finding 88,939 matches.
+We cross-matched our full \textit{Radio-Likely Prior} catalogue (89,562 sources) with the super-deblended catalogue using a 0.3 arcsec radius, finding 88,939 matches.
 As shown in Figure \ref{fig:flux_comp_fir_highlighted}, the two methods show excellent agreement for the bulk of the population, as they lie tightly along the 1:1 line with some scatter.
 The sources flagged with a high p-value in our analysis (dark green points) are mostly those that form the outlier population where our XID+ flux densities are systematically higher than the super-deblended values.
 This confirms that the p-value is an effective diagnostic for identifying potentially unreliable flux measurements.

-Our final data product is a complete catalog of 89,562 sources.
+Our final data product is a complete catalogue of 89,562 sources.
 For each source, we provide the Bayesian p-value statistic, which assesses the goodness of fit, and the detection significance.
-We do not remove sources from the catalog, as the full posterior distributions for low-significance sources remain statistically valid for stacking or ensemble analyses.
+We do not remove sources from the catalogue, as the full posterior distributions for low-significance sources remain statistically valid for stacking or ensemble analyses.

 However, for applications requiring robust individual source detections, we first consider a simple significance‑based selection.
 Applying the criterion defined in Section \ref{sec:detection_significance} (Significance $>3$) yields 31,779 sources, while a flux density cut above the average $3\sigma$ limit ($4.8\,\mu$Jy) yields 31,083 sources.
 To construct a highly conservative recommended sample, we select sources that satisfy both of these criteria simultaneously and exhibit a reliable goodness-of-fit (p-value residual statistic $< 0.6$).
-This rigorous selection results in a high-fidelity catalog of 20,757 sources.
+This rigorous selection results in a high-fidelity catalogue of 20,757 sources.